-Appeals regarding recommendation for Termination of an employee that arise out of any circumstances not related to a report or complaint of prohibited conduct, as defined in this document, will be filed, heard, and resolved in accordance with Collin College Board policy DGBA (LOCAL) and the employee disciplinary process.
-To view Board policy DGBA (LOCAL), go to https://pol.tasb.org/Policy/Search/304 ?filter=dgba.
+Appeals regarding recommendation for termination of an employee that arise out of any circumstances not related to a report or complaint of prohibited conduct, as defined in this document, will be filed, heard, and resolved in accordance with Collin College Board policy DGBA (LOCAL) and the employee disciplinary process.
+To view Board policy DGBA (LOCAL), go to https://pol.tasb.org/PolicyOnline/PolicyDetails?key=304&c ode=DGBA.